Christian Lopez (musician)

-Married actress Skyler Shaye on 10/10/22 in Santa Barbara, CA.
+He married actress Skyler Shaye on 10/10/22 in Santa Barbara, CA.

 Career

 Early life and Pilot EP (1995–2014)

 Lopez was born in Martinsburg, West Virginia, where he was also raised.
 He started playing music at an early age, learning the piano at age 5 and guitar at age 9.
 He began songwriting in his early teenage years, and was touring before the age of 16.

-In 2011 he made it to Hollywood on Season 11 of American Idol, but due to the flu he didn't make it past the group cuts.
-He auditioned again and made it to Hollywood week again on Season 12 of American Idol.
-After he was eliminated from American Idol, he performed local shows with his band Christian Lopez & Joe Taxi.
+He was also a contestant on American Idol on both the 11th and 12th seasons, but was eliminated in the Hollywood rounds each time.